-NAME OF SUB-FUND TAIWAN EQUITY FUND Prospective investors should refer to the Taiwan Regulations for details and note the risks under such regulations, together with their subsequent changes.
+NAME OF SUB-FUND TA WAN EQUITY FU ND Prospective investors should refer to the Taiwan Regulations for details and note the risks under such regulations, together with their subsequent changes.
 Any changes to such regulations, restrictions on repatriation of the invested capital and net profits may impact on the Sub-Fund's ability to meet the realisation requests of its Shareholders.
-In addition to the grisk factors as furt se also refer to the e following specific Emerging Markets Risks Political and Regulatory Risks Natural Resources Sector Risk Small-Cap/Mid-Cap Risks Currency Risks Liquidity and Volatility Risks Taxation Risk FDIs Risks Classes available for investment AA, AA Acc, I Acc, I3, I3 Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (Hong Kong) Limited which is regulated by the SFC in Hong Kong.
+In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Political Natural Small-C Currence Liquidity Taxation Emerging Markets Risks Political and Regulatory Risks Natural Resources Sector Risk Classes available for investment AA, AA Acc, I Ac c, I3, I3 Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (Hong Kong) Limited which is regulated by the SFC in Hong Kong.
 Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
 There is no Sub-Investment Manager appointed for this Sub-Fund.
 Investment Adviser The Investment Adviser to the Investment Manager of the Sub-Fund is Manulife Investment Management (Taiwan) Co., Ltd. The Investment Adviser is regulated by the FSC in Taiwan.
 An investment advisory agreement has been entered into between the Investment Manager and Investment Adviser on 1 October 2015, under which the Investment Adviser has agreed to provide non-discretionary investment advisory services to the Investment Manager in respect of the Sub-Fund.
-Management Fee Classes AA AA Acc I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 0.80% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Formation Expenses Formation expenses shall be borne by the Company for the accounts of each of the relevant Sub-Funds in proportion to their respective Net Asset Values.
+Management Fee Classes AA AA Acc I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 0.80% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Formation Expenses e by the Compar their respective N ts of each of the